k-e-s-h-a-v/web-comp/prompt.md

 🍽️ VUE + WEB COMPONENT DEMO — CODING AGENT PROMPT
 ROLE

-You are a senior frontend engineer building a conference demo app for VueConf 2026.
+You are a senior frontend engineer building a conference demo app for VueVerse Connect 2026.

 The demo visually explains Web Components as a boundary using a restaurant metaphor with: